Investing

 Retirement Annuities (RAs)

-If you're self-employed or want additional retirement savings on top of your employer's pension fund, a retirement annuity is tax-efficient:
+If you're self-employed or want additional retirement savings on top of your employer's pension fund, a retirement annuity is proper tax-efficient:

-- Contributions are tax-deductible (up to 27.5% of your taxable income, capped at R350,000/year)
+- Contributions are tax-deductible (up to 27.5% of your taxable income, capped at R430,000/year for 2026/27)

 - Growth within the RA is tax-free